 This is an absolutely beautiful book with stunning language.
-The descriptions Logan uses create such a gorgeous atmosphere.
+The descriptions Kirsty Logan uses create such a gorgeous atmosphere.
 The world building is amazing.
 I was transported into this new world and could truly imagine what it would be like for those who live on the water and those who live on land.
 The pace is slow, which I loved, because it really suits the misty feel of the setting, and there are ups and downs that make it compelling and suspenseful.
 The characters are interesting and multifaceted, and there is such a great range of personalities and stories behind each character.
 There are also powerful messages within the story that are important for all readers.
-Something I particularly loved were the names Logan has created, and I felt amazed at the concept of landlockers and damplings.
+Something I particularly loved were the names Kirsty has created, and I felt amazed at the concept of landlockers and damplings.
 The Gracekeepers is such a sweet and lovely story, written amazingly well.

 This book has stuck with me since I read it.
 I rarely reread books, but I will be reading this again for sure.
 (I also need the hardcover book in this beautiful cover!)